vczh-libraries/Document/Cpp.md

   - [ ] Call a function with some or all template arguments unspecified.
     - [ ] Only the last function parameter could be variadic, when there is no ellipsis (`ParseSingleDeclarator_Function` function performs a test).
     - [ ] Refactor `ResolveGenericParameters` so that it could also resolve function parameters with variadic or ellipsis.
+      - New parameter `allowPartialApply`, will throw when it is false and template arguments are not enough.
       - `ResolveGenericParameters` expand provided values or types to argument list eagerly.
         - For example, `template<typename..., typename...>`'s first argument accepts all provided arguments, the second of which deducted from parameters.
       - If there are multiple values/types arguments declarated together, all arguments are still offered to the first variadic argument, offered arguments are not grouped by values/types.